-Our new STEAM Club provides you with an opportunity to explore scientific and engineering concepts and apply your knowledge in creative and ingenious ways to solve challenges.
-Most importantly, you’re going to have a lot of fun!
+Our STEAM Club provides children with an opportunity to explore scientific and engineering concepts and apply their knowledge in creative and ingenious ways to solve challenges.
+Most importantly, they're going to have a lot of fun!

-The STEAM Club will give you fun and creative new challenges each week that you can do at home.
-You will experiment and create using common everyday items.
+The STEAM Club offers fun and creative weekly challenges during the school holidays.
+Children will experiment and create using common everyday items found around the home.

 Who can join?